hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 key-value-storage="rocksdb"
 ```

 Key-value storage to be used.
 Use this option only if using a storage system provided with a plugin.
-Defaults to `rocksdb`.
+Default is `rocksdb`.

 ### max-peers